cloudops/cloudmc-standard-kb/en/compute-service/move-instance-to-different-vpc.md

 ---
-title: "Move an instance to new VPC"
+title: "Move an instance to a different VPC"
-slug: move-instance-to-new-vpc
+slug: move-instance-to-different-vpc
 ---